RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_3.rst

-Now you should have a good idea on how you can use Ra framework to build your system.
+Now you should have a good idea on how you can use Django ERP framework framework to build your system.